pulp/pulp_installer/roles/pulp/README.md

 * `ansible_python_interpreter`: **Required**.
 Path to the Python interpreter.

-This role is required by the `pulp3-postgresql` role and uses variables that are defined and documented in that role:
+This role is required by the `pulp-postgresql` role and uses variables that are defined and documented in that role:

 * `pulp_database_config`